Katiechong-git/Root/README.md

 ## My tests

-All my testing files are under src/test.
+All my testing files and solution files are under src.
 I created a testing file for Driver class and a testing file for Solution class.
 I tested the driver class' every method using two drivers instance.
 For testing Solution class, I used two input files, one is the example input in problem statement, the other one is a list of commands of three people, with Driver and Trip commands not in order (Trip command can go first before the Driver command).
 In addition, I made one driver to have no trip, one driver to have a trip that is over speed limit, and another driver to have a trip within the speed limit.

-## Instructions to run at command line:
+## Instructions to run your test file at command line:

 1. Open terminal on Mac or CMD on windows

-2. cd into the directory where you wanna clone this project
+2. cd into the directory where you want to clone this project

 3. git clone the project under your current directory